denx20/Att-McLSTM/README.md

 conda activate att-mclstm
 ```

 Note that this requires CUDA 9.2.
-Depending on your cuda version, you may want to install previous versions of PyTorch.
+Depending on your cuda version, you may want to install previous versions of TensorFlow.
 See [here](https://pytorch.org/get-started/previous-versions/).

 ## Misc